 I don’t have enough words to describe this, you guys.
 Let me slip back into my 20’s for a moment.
 Ahem!
 O. M. Geeeeeeeeee!
 How have I never had a Pavlova Ice cream Cake before????
 When can I have it again????

 Just a word of warning, this Raspberry Pavlova Ice Cream Cake is seriously good, seriously addictive but oh so classy.
 She’s special.
 You serve this to special people on a special day because this is a treat that is sweet and delicate, smooth and creamy and very, very special.
+Want the pav without the ice cream?
+Try this Mini Pavlova Grazing Board.

 This Pavlova Ice Cream Cake starts with a homemade Raspberry Ice Cream.
 If you don’t want to make your own raspberry ice cream, you don’t have to.
 Just soften some store bought ice cream and press it into your cake mould, before refreezing.
 You know me, all about options.